MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    - Idle timeout (minutes): **4**

+   - TCP reset: **Disabled**

    - Floating IP (direct server return): **Enabled**

 ### Task 3: Create and configure Azure Load Balancers handling outbound traffic

 1. In the Azure Portal, start a Bash session in Cloud Shell.

 1. In the Cloud Shell pane, run the following command to create the public IP address to be used by the second load balancer:

    ```cli
    RESOURCE_GROUP_NAME='az12001a-RG'